Memberships Experts Shop Join Now Login

 1. Breathe Well: Learn to breath in a way that supports the natural movement of the abdominal wall and pelvic floor;

-2. Improve Posture: Our early postnatal classes are deigned to help improve mobility and posture so that your abdominal wall and pelvic floor can function optimally.
+2. Improve Posture: Our early postnatal classes are designed to help improve mobility and posture so that your abdominal wall and pelvic floor can function optimally.

-3. Engage your Deep Core: Our Physio-led classes are designed to help you to properly engage your deepest layer of abdominal muscles, your transversus abdominis (TvA).
+3. Engage your Deep Core: Our physio-led classes are designed to help you properly engage your deepest layer of abdominal muscles, your transversus abdominis (TvA).

 4. Heal Separation: A mistake that we see women make is that they stick to safe “TvA” exercises such as toe taps, heel slides and pelvic floor exercises.
 Building strength and muscle bulk in your rectus abdominis and obliques will also help to heal separation and create a stronger abdominal container.